-If you looked at all of this and panicked thinking you’d have to generate an entire brief yourself, take a deep breath.
+If you looked at all of this and panicked, thinking you’d have to generate an entire brief yourself, take a deep breath.
 Maybe meditate or do some yoga.
 Then come back and realize that your brief will be all the better if you get other departments involved (unless you operate a one-person business, that is).

-So who all helps create a brief?
+So who helps create a brief?

-Of course the head of the company has a hand in directing the brief.
-He or she is the captain of your pirate ship, after all.
+Of course, the head of the company has a hand in directing the brief.
+They’re the captain of your pirate ship, after all.
 They should know what’s best for the company, meaning they can direct everyone toward success.
 Involve them in the overarching areas of the brief, such as the purpose and project summary.
 Still, CEOs are busy, so they may delegate a lot of their brief-creation responsibilities to …

-The head of marketing
+The Head of Marketing

 Whoever’s running the marketing department (or serves as the agency’s primary contact) takes the CEO’s vision and turns it into a strategy.